top of page

 The weirs provide counts of adult salmon migrating upstream to spawn between June 28 and August 15, which covers all of the Chinook run and the majority of the chum and sockeye runs.

-Upper Nushagak River Weir
+Upper Nushagak Weir

-Koktuli River Weir
+Koktuli Weir

 The Koktuli weir site is on the lower section of the Koktuli River, downstream from where the river splits into its north and south forks and just below the outlet of the Swan River.
 It is approximately 160 river miles from Dillingham.